RockefellerArchiveCenter/reading-room-manual/index.md

 Researchers are highly encouraged to submit their reading room requests 2 business days in advance.

 ### Processing Reading Room Requests
 After a researcher submits requests in [RACcess](https://raccess.rockarch.org), the transactions appear in the “New Reading Room Request” queue in the Aeon client.
 Pay attention to this queue during your shift.
-You must enter location information for each transaction and route it to the “Be Paged” queue in a timely fashion.
+You must route each transaction to the “Be Paged” queue in a timely fashion.

 You also need to check the restriction field for all new requests.
 While new requests submitted by a researcher who is not signed into the Reading Room in Aeon are automatically routed to the “Needs Restriction Review” queue, this does NOT happen when someone is signed into the Reading Room.
 You will need to manually move requests with restrictions to “Needs Restriction Review.”